The Procurement Card Document is system-generated (document initiator displays the name of the cardholder) for each Procurement Card transaction.

 The vendor receipt for the procurement transaction must be electronically attached to the PCDO in the Notes and Attachments section.
 You can also use this section to add additional information about the transaction if it doesn't all fit in the Explanation field in the header section of the PCDO.

-There is no Disapprove button on document.
+There is no Disapprove button on the document.
 If the Procurement Card transaction was unauthorized, you should follow up with the cardholder, vendor, and/or bank as necessary.

 10. Procurement Cardholder (PCDH)